SapienzaInteractiveGraphicsCourse/final-project-tank-wars/README.md

 - W: Allows to move the tank forward.
 - A: Allows to move the tank left.
-- S: Allows to move the tank backward.
+- S: Allows to move the tank backwards.
 - D: Allows to move the tank right.
 - F / Mouse click: Allows to shoot with the tank.
 - Space: Allows to brake the tank.